 Ensuring that all final preparations are handled correctly will contribute significantly to the safe shipping of your non-running car.
 By following these steps, you can help prevent issues during loading and transport, making the process as smooth as possible.

-A. Confirm Pickup and Delivery Details
+Confirm Pickup and Delivery Details

 Before the transport date, confirm all details related to pickup and delivery with the auto transport company.
 This includes the specific time and location for pickup, as well as the drop-off address and any special instructions.
 Clear communication helps avoid misunderstandings and ensures that both parties are aligned on expectations.